potentialEmployer77/OsMowSisHome/README.md

 Short video demonstration available [here](https://youtu.be/65dBQBcDRs4).

 <strong>Note that this is the public home page for the OsMowSis project, which is a private repository.
-In order to access the actual private repository and the project's source code, please log into this GitHub account (potentialEmployer77) using the login credential provided at the top of my resume.</strong>
+In order to access the actual private repository and the project's source code, please log into this GitHub account (potentialEmployer77) using the login credentials provided at the top of my resume.</strong>

 ## Simulation rules
 ### The lawn